renjipanicker/lemonex/README.md

 Lemonex is an extension to the lemon parser, developed to include a builtin lexer.

+This is the git repository.
+If you prefer fossil, use this: https://chiselapp.com/user/renjipanicker/repository/lemonex/home

 The following is a minimal example:
 ```
 %include {